Change in the State of Matter Class 9

 Boiling Point, Melting Point and Freezing Point

-Boiling point, melting point, and freezing point are important temperature values that characterize the transitions between different states of matter.
+Boiling point, melting point, and freezing point are important temperature values that characterise the transitions between different states of matter.

 Boiling Point